HL7/fhir-gender-harmony/input/pagecontent/model.md

 Recorded Sex or Gender information typically originates from a physical or electronic document that was provided to a medical provider.
-The rules for these documents have varied significantly over time and place, and the relationship to current Gender Identity or SFCU may be unclear.
+The rules for these documents have varied significantly over time and place, and the relationship to current Gender Identity or SPCU may be unclear.
 The RSG element includes source information so that the definition of "X" in a California driver's license can be found if necessary and the Jurisdiction for the state of California can be recorded.
 The RSG also